sighingnow/jekyll-gitbook/_pages/Digital.md

 | Team2               | Team2 |

 1. Create new MultiMedia Profile
-- Login to Management Portal by accessing https://portal.wxcc-us1.cisco.com/portal.
+- Login to Management Portal (link provided in the introduction section).
-- Enter the admin email address (cl1adminXXX@email.carehybrid.com) and click Sign in.
+- Enter the Admin email address and click Sign in.
 - Click on Provisioning and select Multimedia Profiles.
 - Click on + New Multimedia Profile to open Multimedia Profile configuration page.
 - Input Name as MMP.